jawills/sf-new-org/README.md

 ## Downloading Metadata From Salesforce

 1. Open VS Code
+2. Authenticate with Salesforce using the `sf` CLI.
-2. Open the `manifest` folder.
+3. Open the `manifest` folder.
-3. Right click on the `package.xml` and select `SFDX: Retrieve Source in Manifest from Org`
+4. Right click on the `package.xml` and select `SFDX: Retrieve Source in Manifest from Org`
+5. Delete the `.gitkeep` file inside the `force-app` directory.

 Allow the Metadata API to run and download source data from Salesforce.
 Customize the `package.xml` as needed for your needs.
 For more information check out this [video](https://youtu.be/SDFRU_-YZjk) on how to use the metadata api.